States with High vs Low Affection for Their Residents - Dallas - 1

 Have you ever wondered which states in the U.S. have the highest affection from their residents?

-According to a recent Gallup survey conducted in the U.S., the following states were identified.
+According to a recent Gallup survey conducted in the U.S., the following states stand out.

 Top 5 States with High Affection for Their Residents